bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

         awaitAll;
 ```

-Setting a default parallelism is important later, as this will always make our *while* check for throttling active calls work.
+Setting default parallelism is important for later on, as this variable is checked when popping tasks off our queue to ensure we're not executing more than *parallelism* tasks at a time.

 ```javascript
     if (!parallelism) parallelism = Infinity;
 ```

-Next, *defer* takes in the arguments for the call, which is an array-like object. *queue*'s API specifies the first argument is the task function, and the rest are optional arguments.
-Note that we also refuse to execute *defer* if we've seen an error with any previous tasks.
+Next we have *defer*, our first public function. *defer* slurps in its arguments and stores them in a node variable. *defer*'s API specifies its first argument is our task function, and the rest are optional arguments for that function.

 ```javascript
     queue.defer = function() {